pfmarteau/HIF/README.md

 HIF integrates two extensions dedicated to
 * overcome a drawback in the Isolation Forest (IF) algorithm  that limits its use in the scope of anomaly detection
-* provide it with some supervised learning capability.
+* provide it with some supervised learning capability from few samples

 The HIF is described (among other places) in this [draft paper](hif2017.pdf).